How Long Will Love Withdrawal Last?

 In a sense, what you’re feeling is an important part of you that has been trying to surface; one in which you have been avoiding or postponing for a long time now, yet you have never been able to outrun it.

-Far too often, the painful symptoms of withdrawal are so unexpected and bewildering that it leads many people to ongoing relapse in which there is a return to unhealthy behaviors, unhealthy relationships, and no healing-- an ongoing pattern that will no doubt continue in the years to come.
+Far too often, the painful symptoms of withdrawal are so unexpected and bewildering that they lead many people to ongoing relapse in which there is a return to unhealthy behaviors, unhealthy relationships, and no healing-- and for sure, an ongoing pattern that will no doubt continue in the years to come.

 But this does not have to be you.